 - Children experiencing community and household quarantines, the loss of family members and friends, and increasing deprivations due to social disruption may experience psychosocial trauma

 What is World Vision doing to help?

-- World Vision is working with with local communities to amplify prevention and control messages, while also supporting the protection of children.
+- Works with with local communities, media partners and faith leaders to amplify prevention and control messages, while also supporting the protection of children.

-- World Vision is also committed to providing families with sanitation kits that include bath soaps, alcohol, face masks, toothpaste and toothbrushes.
+- Provides providing families with sanitation kits that include bath soaps, alcohol, face masks, toothpaste and toothbrushes.